deepakcm34/cluster-terraform-aws-vpc-and-kops/README.md

  In-order to avoid the conflict, we need to manually edit the cluster and change the subnet field.

- kops edit cluster --name <clustername> --state <s3 bucket state store>
+ kops edit cluster --name clustername --state s3-bucket-state-store

  subnets map should look something like this: